nchejara/miniprogram-automator-extension/README.md

-# **WeChat Miniprogram Automator Extension**
+# **WeChat Mini program Automator Extension**

-Miniprogram Automator extension package is an extension version of the miniprogram-automator package which developed by the WeChat miniprogram team.
-The miniprogram automator extension is a new approach to find and perform an action on the element.
-I want to simplified the functionalities so it may help the user write effortless end 2 end test scenarios.
+Miniprogram Automator extension package is an extended version of the [miniprogram-automator](https://www.npmjs.com/package/miniprogram-automator) package developed by the WeChat mini-program team.
+The Mini-Program Automator extension is a new approach to find and perform an action on the element.
+I want to simplify the functionalities so it may help the user write effortless end 2 end test scenarios.

-The following funtion are exposed on the page level (ExtendedPage) so the user can directly trigger actions on the page without calling *page.$('.selector')*.
+The following functions are exposed on the page level (ExtendedPage) so the user can directly trigger actions on the page without calling *page.$('.selector')*.

-- **tap**: Tap on the elem,ent
+- **tap**: Tap on the element
 - **text**: Get the text of the element
 - **wxml**: Get this inner xml(html)
-- **outerWxml**: Get outer cml(html)
+- **outerWxml**: Get outer xml(html)
 - **attribute**: Get the attribute value of the element
 - **trigger**: Trigger the element event such as focus, change
 - **type**: Type in the input element, newly added